cat-cfs/twobilliontoolkit/twobilliontoolkit/SpatialTransformer/README.md

 - [--attachments attachments_path] (optional): The location that the attachments from the geodatabase will be located, if left empty it will be located in the same output folder as ripple zipple outputs to in the end.
 - [--log_path log_path] (optional): Path to the log file.
 If provided, detailed logs will be saved to this file.
 - [--debug] (optional): include to enable debugging mode, giving some more information.
+- [--resume] (optional): include to continue where the code left off from if there was a fatal crash, this may be a bit buggy and need some manual intervention afterwards.

 Example from root of project:
 ```